 Those benefits are too sweet to pass up, right?
 We couldn’t agree more!
 Here are eight great ways to celebrate the holiday and include chocolate in your diet while still meeting your health goals:

 - Dark Chocolate as-is

 - Steel-cut Oatmeal

 - Smoothie Bowls

 Eat It As-Is

 Granola isn’t really a “diet” food, right?
-Wrong.
-When you make it yourself using rolled oats, cocoa powder, vanilla extract, maple syrup, chopped nuts, and a little vegetable oil, you get a wonderful, crunchy treat with less fat and sugar.
+Not necessarily true!
+When you make it yourself at home using rolled oats, cocoa powder, vanilla extract, maple syrup, chopped nuts, and a little vegetable oil, you get a wonderful, crunchy treat with less fat and sugar.

 Chocolatey Steel Cut Oatmeal

 Granola is one tasty way to celebrate National Chocolate Lovers’ Month in the morning, but how about oatmeal?
 Not only does this breakfast deliver the chocolate flavor you crave, but it also takes only a few minutes to whip up.
 Made in the slow cooker, this is the perfect recipe to prep for a busy week ahead or when entertaining a crew.
 For every cup of steel-cut oats, stir in 2 cups of water and milk, 2 tablespoons cocoa powder, and 1 ounce of unsweetened chocolate chopped up.
 Sweeten it with a little maple syrup or stevia to taste.
 Then, cover and cook for eight hours on low.